samp5/ha141/README.md

 # Honors Supplement for CS 141
-Project for CS 141 Honors Supplement
+Project for CS 141 Honors Supplement: Toy spiking neural network using a multithreaded approach.

 ### 📁 Folder Structure